Citrix Secure Web

 Test the PAC file URL with a web browser before entering into the PAC/Proxy field of Endpoint Management.
 Make sure that the computer can access the network where the PAC file is located.

-Tested PAC file extensions are .txt or .pac.
+Tested PAC extensions are

 Each time you update the PAC file used with Secure Web, inform users that they must close and reopen Secure Web.

 Configure Citrix Gateway

 - Disable Citrix Gateway split tunneling.
 If split tunneling is on and a PAC file is configured, the PAC file rules override the Citrix ADC split tunneling rules.
 A proxy does not override any Citrix ADC split tunneling rules.

 - Remove Citrix Gateway traffic policies configured for proxy and is required for Secure Web to work correctly.
 The following figure shows an example of the policy rules to remove.

 - Set the Preferred VPN mode policy to Full VPN tunnel.

 - Set the Permit VPN mode switching policy to Off.